microsoftgraph/msgraph-sdk-go/README.md

 > Note: we are working to add the getting started information for Go to our public documentation, in the meantime the following sample should help you getting started.

+This example uses the `DeviceCodeCredential` class, which uses the [device code flow](https://learn.microsoft.com/azure/active-directory/develop/v2-oauth2-device-code) to authenticate the user and acquire an access token.
+This authentication method is not enabled on app registrations by default.
+In order to use this example, you must enable public client flows on the app registation in the Azure portal by selecting **Authentication** under **Manage**, and setting the **Allow public client flows** toggle to **Yes**.

 ```Golang
 import (
     azidentity "github.com/Azure/azure-sdk-for-go/sdk/azidentity"